rx32940/BactPrep/README.md

 ## Installation

-1) Install conda (Python3) in your local computer or on the computing cluster
+1) Install conda (Python3) in your local computer or on the computing cluster.
+Detailed instruction can be find [here](https://docs.conda.io/en/latest/miniconda.html)

 2) make a working directory
     ```